 Extrahepatic shunts can be corrected by surgery relatively easily.
 Intrahepatic shunts, on the other hand, have a poorer prognosis and are more difficult to be surgically fixed.
 Dogs with intrahepatic shunts tend to have post-surgical secondary complications.

-If your dog has been diagnosed with a liver shunt, but is otherwise acting fine, then there are several things that you can do to manage your dog's liver shunt problem.
+If your dog has been diagnosed with a liver shunt, but is otherwise acting fine, you may want to use natural remedies to help manage your dog's liver shunt problem.

 Natural remedies such as herbs and antioxidant supplements can be used to help liver functions such as detoxification.
 Homeopathic remedies can also help the body detoxify itself.
 Please visit this page for more information.References: